priyam-343/to_do_list/README.md

     * **_Verify:_** The task instantly disappears from the list.

 4.  **Data Persistence (Local Storage):**
-    * Add, complete, and remove several tasks.
+    * Add a few tasks, mark some as complete, and remove others.
     * **Refresh your browser page** (`Ctrl/Cmd + R`).
     * **_Verify:_** All tasks and their statuses are retained exactly as you left them.